react-navigation/react-navigation.github.io/website/versioned_docs/version-5.x/hello-react-navigation.md

 Now our stack has two _routes_, a `Home` route and a `Details` route.
 A route can be specified by using the `Screen` component.
 The `Screen` component accepts a `name` prop which corresponds to the name of the route we will use to navigate, and a `component` prop which corresponds to the component it'll render.

 Here, the `Home` route corresponds to the `HomeScreen` component, and the `Details` route corresponds to the `DetailsScreen` component.
 The initial route for the stack is the `Home` route.
+Try changing it to `Details` and reload the app (React Native's Fast Refresh won't update changes from `initialRouteName`, as you might expect), notice that you will now see the `Details` screen.
+Then change it back to `Home` and reload once more.

 > Note: The `component` prop accepts component, not a render function.
 Don't pass a inline function (e.g. `component={() => <HomeScreen />}`), or your component will unmount and remount losing all state when the parent component re-renders.
 See [Passing additional props](#passing-additional-props) for alternatives.